 - 1. You must complete a minimum of 128 semester hours. - 2.
 You must complete two liberal-arts minors.
-One, Humanities, is automatically included in the general education requirements. - 3.
+One is automatically included in the general education and support courses. - 3.
 You must complete a minimum of 45 hours of upper division work. - 4.
 You must achieve a cumulative grade point average of at least 2.00. - 5.
 You must achieve an "A" or "B" in English 123 or successfully complete the English Proficiency Exam near the end of your first term as a junior. - 6.
 You must complete the general section of the Graduate Record Examination (GRE) near the end of your senior year. - 7.
-You must complete your senior year (last 32 hours) in residence at Michigan Christian College.
+You must complete your senior year (32 of last 38 hours) in residence (enrollment status) at Michigan Christian College.